clayfur/MazeGame2/README.md

 A simple project in C++ created during my early days of Computer Science many years ago.

-It is the second iteration of this idea and the files for the first have unfortunately been lost.
+It is the second iteration of this idea and the files for the first game created in C have unfortunately been lost.

+The map was designed using simple formatting tricks in MS excel and imported directly into the code and edited to fit array assignements.

 ## How to play?